VanSteve/portfolio/terraform/README.md

 # Portfolio Infrastructure

-This directory contains the Terraform configuration for the portfolio website infrastructure, managed through Terraform Cloud with automated deployments via GitHub Actions.
+This directory contains the Terraform configuration for the portfolio website infrastructure, organized using a modular approach with environment-specific configurations managed through Terraform Cloud.

 ## 🏗️ Architecture Overview